 Contact a Marital Agreement Attorney with offices in Brick and Sea Girt Today

 Marital agreement attorney Peter J. Bronzino has extensive experience helping couples draft enforceable marital agreements in Ocean and Monmouth County towns including Brick, Toms River, Point Pleasant, Wall, Spring Lake, Sea Girt, Jackson, Howell, and all of Eastern New Jersey.
 Our firm is a strong believer in marital agreements as a part of happy and healthy relationships, and will work with you and your partner to find an agreement that fits your unique needs.

 Unlike larger firms, our family law attorney takes the time to get to know each one of our clients during the legal process.
 This emphasis on the attorney-client relationship separates our legal service from many firms who are built on a foundation of churning out clients as quickly as possible for a larger profit.
 If you are looking for an attorney you can trust for your family law and divorce legal needs, look no further.

-To get started on or to make changes to an existing prenuptial agreement, postnuptial agreement, or cohabitation agreement, please contact us online or through our Brick, NJ office today by calling (732) 812-3102 for a free and confidential consultation.
+To get started on or to make changes to an existing marital agreement or devising one that is right for you and your partner, please contact us online or through our Brick, NJ office today by calling (732) 812-3102 for a free and confidential consultation.